solutions-for-realvalue/Azure-Infrastructure-Automation/README.md

 This project demonstrates Infrastructure as Code (IaC) practices using Terraform to automate Azure infrastructure deployments.
 The automation focuses on reproducibility, scalability, and best practices for cloud infrastructure.

+---

 ## 🛠️ Features

-- Automated provisioning of Azure Virtual Machines, Storage Accounts, and Virtual Networks.
+*   Automate deployment of Azure Virtual Machines, Storage Accounts, Virtual Networks using Terraform.
-- Implemented Azure Resource Manager (ARM) and Terraform configurations.
+*   Implement Azure Resource Manager (ARM) Templates.
-- Integration with Azure DevOps and GitHub Actions for continuous deployment.
+*   Use GitHub Actions / Azure DevOps for CI/CD Pipelines.
+*   Secure infrastructure with RBAC, NSGs, and encryption.
+*   Set up monitoring & cost tracking using Azure Monitor & Log Analytics.

+---

 ## 🌟 Core Skills Demonstrated